 Terminals are basically desktop computers, and are miniature supercomputers by 21st century standards.
 They’re not a common fixture in most family homes - a datapad is enough for most people - but you might find them in the house of a hardcore hobbyist, scientist or hacker.
 They’re also an integral part of any starship.

 Decks are portable terminals, a hacker’s best friend and the Firmament’s equivalent of a laptop.
-They don’t have a screen or keyboard though - they look like featureless plastic bricks with some retractable ports and lenses on the side.
+They don’t have a screen or keyboard though - they look like featureless plastic bricks about the size of a hardback book, with some retractable ports and lenses on the side.
 They’re almost always used with smart peripherals, but if necessary can be used in “projector mode” by setting them down on a flat surface and interacting with a 3-dimensional hologram.

 Mainframes are big servers with vast amounts of processing power and storage space - the kind of thing that can calculate a navkey for interstellar travel.
 It’s not uncommon for a big corporate office to have a single mainframe and no terminals at all - individual employees just connect with a pair of smart goggles or a holoprojector station.